in

 Design concept it is most suited for: Oriental or Asian themed

-Lighting is also a vital factor to consider in selecting the pattern and color of granite for your kitchen.
-For spaces with little or no natural lighting, choose granite that has light colored specks.
+Lighting is also a vital factor to consider in selecting the pattern and color for your kitchen.
+For spaces with little or no natural lighting, choose stone that has light colored specks.
 For areas with ample lighting, dark colors will work best.

 Green Granite

-The versatility in green granite patterns and styles also makes matching it with your kitchen finishes easier.
+The versatility of green colors, patterns, and styles also makes matching it with your kitchen finishes easier.
 Visit the green granite countertops gallery here.

 Granite Countertop Finishes